-Hearty enough for a meal, this soup is thick with beans, vegetables, pasta, and flavor.
+Hearty enough for a meal, Simple, Satisfying Minestrone is thick with beans, vegetables, pasta, and flavor.
 It leans on canned beans and tomatoes, but if you aren’t in a hurry, it’d be even better with homemade.
 If you like, toss a couple of Parmesan rinds into the pot while the pasta and vegetables are simmering and/or serve the soup with a topping of freshly shredded Parmesan.
 On the side, a hunk of warm bread and a crisp, green salad.

 Total time:0 Minutes